-- Application deadline: May 15, 2018 5:00 p.m.
-(PDT) - Online applications must be submitted by 5:00 p.m.
-PDT, and all supporting documentation must be uploaded by the deadline. - Applications received after the deadline specified above, for any reason, will not be considered for funding.
+Application deadline: June 18, 2020 5:00 p.m.
+(PDT)

-D. ZoomGrants E-Grant Site
+- Online applications must be submitted by 5:00 p.m.
+PDT, and all required supporting documentation must be uploaded by that time. - Applications received after the deadline specified above, for any reason, will not be considered for funding.

-CFSC uses an online software vendor, ZoomGrants for the 2018 CFSC Grants Clearinghouse.
-ZoomGrants is user-friendly but please allow extra time to become oriented to the new site if you are new applicant to the system.
-Applicants will use it to apply and submit 2018 grant applications.
+D. ZoomGrants Login

+CFSC uses an online software vendor, ZoomGrants, for operation of the 2020 CFSC Grants Clearinghouse.
+ZoomGrants is user-friendly, but please allow extra time to become oriented to the new site if you are a new user of ZoomGrants.
+Applicants will use ZoomGrants to submit applications for the 2020 grant program.
 Applicants will also use the site to upload Letters of Commitment and Fiscal Sponsor Agreement letters (if applicable).